veso266/Screenbash/README.md

 Zenity (for file selection dialog, not required for screenshot mode).

-A screenshot tool capable of area selections from the command line (gnome-screenshot, scrot, etc...).
+A screenshot tool capable of running and taking a screenshot from the command line (gnome-screenshot, scrot, etc...).

 notify-send for notifications.